AlliFan/DeadasDisco-DiscordRichPresence/README.md

 # Dead as Disco: Discord Rich Presence
 Installation:

-Extract the ZIP file and place it in a folder of your choice.
+[Download](https://github.com/AlliFan/DeadasDisco-DiscordRichPresence/releases/tag/Release) the latest ZIP file and extract it in a folder of your choice.

 Usage: